kishansairam9/ShardedKVStore/README.md

     - This is because due to sharing of requests among different shards, when we have concurrent operations happening, we get performance advantage
 - Higher the number of machines
     - Higher throughput because requests get distributed over all machines

+## Improvements

+### Removing single point of failure & bottleneck
+- Current aspect of design which also is a single point of failure is KV Store service
+- It runs only on one machine and serves all requests from multiple users
+- Issue with running multiple instances of KV Store service is that they need to share state - current details of shards, their locations, leaders etc
+- We can tackle this problem of shared state by using a NoSQL database (which is also horizontally scalable) since BASE consistency is enough for this
+- Then we can run multiple instances of server and load balance requests among them

+### Client side library for faster operations
+- In current implementations clients make a call to service and service waits until it gets response for the operation and returns results
+- This causes the GRPC server's thread serving request to be busy as long as request is served
+- We can do better than this by using a technique similart to GFS where they have a client side library and master routes clients to the specific data location
+- So, our service can return the particular node of shard's location to the client and the client side library takes care of remaining
+- In case of failures or network partitions when the location returned by service isn't accessible to client, it can communicate to this to service
+- Which then falls back to serving the request normal way by fetching the data and passing it back to client
+- This increases the ability of service to handle more requests because, it no longer waits for the operation to complete and fetch data
+- This improvement can cause resonable speed up with puts and deletes as they have consensus algorithm to complete, which takes more time than a get, all of the time service was waiting previously
+- Here as well, in case of failure of puts or delete dut to node not RAFT leader should communicate it to service and fall back to normal way of requests

+### Removing lock on each node caused by thread ownership of Pyro5
+- Current implementation uses Pyro5 for RMI to distributed nodes.
+We connect to RMI using Proxy service of Pyro5
+- Requirement of Proxy service is the thread invoking the proxy call needs to own the proxy object
+- If not we need to claim ownership of Proxy object into current thread to make RMI calls
+- When we are running a GRPC server (with > 1 worker) we have multiple threads invoking requests and thus multiple threads making proxy calls
+- To ensure that thread has ownership when it is making a call, we used a lock
+- This causes that at any time for any node there is only one request taking place.
+This can be avoided
+- We need to switch from Pyro5 to GRPC for distributed machine calls to make this possible

 ## Caveats